TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/advanced-cache.md

 ```

 ### Advanced caching by endpoint
 For ultimate control over what Tyk caches, you should use the advanced configuration options for the per-endpoint cache.
-You can separately configure, for each HTTP method for an endpoint: an individual TTL (timeout) define; a list of HTTP response codes that should be cached; you can even provide a pattern match to cache only requests containing specific data (this is explained [here](#selective-caching-by-body-value)).
+You can separately configure, for each HTTP method for an endpoint:
+ - an individual TTL (timeout) define
+  - a list of HTTP response codes that should be cached
+  -  a pattern match to cache only requests containing specific data (this is explained [here](#selective-caching-by-body-value))

 To use this most granular functionality of Tyk's cache, you must not enable safe request caching at either the API-level (`cache_all_safe_requests`) or endpoint-level (`cache[]`).

 The fields within `advance_cache_config` provide Tyk with the precise details of how you wish to cache calls to that endpoint (combination of HTTP method and path).
  - `method` - HTTP method to be cached (typically `GET`)
  - `path`: Must match an endpoint/path provided in the `cache` list.
- - `timeout` - given in seconds (if not provided, the timeout configured in `cache_timeout` will be used)
+ - `timeout`: Given in seconds (if not provided, the timeout configured in `cache_timeout` will be used)
- - `cache_response_codes` - HTTP responses codes to be cached (for example `200`)
+ - `cache_response_codes`: HTTP responses codes to be cached (for example `200`)
- - `cache_key_regex` - pattern match for selective caching by body value
+ - `cache_key_regex`: Pattern match for selective caching by body value

 For example, if you want to cache the `/widget`, `/badger` and `/fish` endpoints of your API with different timeouts (TTL) and for different response codes you might set the following in the API definition: